jpswensen/wsu_ros_docker/README.md

   6. Wait 20-ish minutes for the image to be created (future containers based on this image won't take this long)
   7. Access the novnc remote desktop via a web browser at http://localhost:3000

+After the initial creation of the image and container, you can either use the command line with the docker-compose command with the up or down subcommand in the wsu_ros_docker folder to bring the container up and down, or you can use the stop/play buttons in Docker Desktop.

 # Usage

 ## Test ROS and ROS+Gazebo with floating_camera package